KISHORE2K7/Academic-Projects/README.md

 # Academic-Projects
-These projects are for academic purposes
+These projects are for academic purposes,Made with Assistance of AI and AI Agents